duckian-code/LetterBoxe/README.md

-# CouchPotato
+# LetterBoxe
-A simple NodeJS self hosted media player server.
+A simple NodeJS educational clone of LetterBoxd.